cal-poly-dxhub/generic-chatbot-framework/README.md

 - **Amazon CloudFront Distribution**: Amazon CloudFront distribution is used to serve the ChatBot Web UI.
 CloudFront delivers low latency, high performance, and secure static web hosting.
 An Amazon Simple Storage Service (Amazon S3) web UI bucket hosts the static web application artifacts.

-- **Amazon Cognito**: An Amazon Cognito user pool to provide customers a quick and convenient authentication mechanism to explore the solution’s functionalities without extensive configuration.
+- **Amazon Cognito**: An Amazon Cognito user pool to provide customers a quick and convenient authentication mechanism to explore the solution's functionalities without extensive configuration.

 - **Amazon API Gateway**: It exposes a set of RESTful APIs and routes incoming requests to the backend lambda functions.

 - **Chat Lambda Function**: This lambda function stores and retrieves chat messages for user's chat sessions in a DynamoDB table, enabling the maintenance of conversational context.

 - **Inference Lambda Function**: The Inference Lambda Function handles user queries and provides natural language responses.
-It interacts with the similarity search function to retrieve relevant context information based on the user's query and fetches the user's chat session messages from the chat lambda function.
+It interacts with either the similarity search function or Bedrock Knowledge Base to retrieve relevant context information based on the user's query and fetches the user's chat session messages from the chat lambda function.
 By combining context retrieval, chat session awareness, and leveraging large language models, the Inference Lambda Function ensures accurate and contextually relevant answers to user queries.

-- **Similarity Search Lambda Function**: The Similarity Search Lambda Function handles semantic search queries.
-It consults an embeddings model to convert the user's question into embeddings, a dense vector representation.
-Using these embeddings, the function fetches the most relevant documents from the vector store by performing a similarity search.
-This process ensures that the retrieved documents are highly relevant to the user's query, enabling accurate and contextual responses.
+- **Vector Store**: The solution supports two vector store options:
+  - **Amazon Aurora PostgreSQL**: A serverless cluster with the PGVector extension to store document chunks and embeddings when using the default ingestion pipeline.
+  - **Amazon OpenSearch Serverless**: A managed vector search service that integrates with Bedrock Knowledge Base, offering enhanced scalability and built-in high availability through standby replicas.

+- **Document Ingestion**: The solution provides two ingestion paths:
+  - **Default Pipeline**: An AWS Step Function that orchestrates document processing, including:
+    - Document chunking and preprocessing
+    - Embedding generation
+    - Vector store ingestion (Aurora PostgreSQL)
+  - **Amazon Bedrock Knowledge Base**: A managed document ingestion service that provides:
+    - Built-in document processing and chunking
+    - Automatic embedding generation
+    - Direct integration with OpenSearch Serverless
+    - Simplified management through Bedrock console

 - **Chat History Data Store**: A DynamoDB table which stores the user's chat session messages.

-- **Ingestion Pipeline**: An AWS Step Function that encapsulates the logic to ingest documents stored in an S3 bucket, split the documents into small chunks, convert the chunks into embeddings, and store the chunks and embeddings into the vector store.

-- **Vector Store**: An Amazon Aurora PostgreSQL serverless cluster with the PGVector extension to store the chunks of documents and embeddings.
+- **Amazon Bedrock**: Provides access to:
+  - Foundation Models for text generation
+  - Embedding Models for vector generation
+  - Knowledge Base for document ingestion and retrieval
+  - Built-in RAG capabilities when using Knowledge Base

+The solution architecture adapts based on the chosen ingestion path and vector store configuration:

+1. **Default Pipeline with Aurora PostgreSQL**:
+   - Uses Step Functions for document processing
+   - Stores vectors in Aurora PostgreSQL
+   - Provides full control over the ingestion process

+2. **Bedrock Knowledge Base with OpenSearch Serverless**:
+   - Leverages managed document processing
+   - Stores vectors in OpenSearch Serverless
+   - Offers simplified management and scalability
+   - Enables built-in Bedrock RAG capabilities

+Both configurations maintain the same high-level architecture while offering different trade-offs in terms of management overhead, scalability, and control.

 ---